-Loyalty Discounts: Not only we provide stellar services under low prices, but we also offer you loyalty discounts.
+Loyalty Discounts: Not only do we provide stellar services at low prices, but we also offer you loyalty discounts.
 Thus, if you are someone that places repeat orders with us, you would enjoy discounts on your repeat orders.

 Group Discounts: Got any friends that would like to order with us?
 Well, then you can avail our Soil formation assignment help with your friends and enjoy massive discounts.